Vaduz: Economy and transport

-There are frequent bus connections between nearby mainline railway stations including Buchs, Sargans and Feldkirch, operated by Liechtenstein Bus.
+Vaduz is one of the few capital cities in the world to not have an airport.
+The closest major airport is Zurich Airport, and the closest minor airport being the St. Gallen–Altenrhein Airport.
+Friedrichshafen Airport also provides access to Vaduz.
+By car, Vaduz is directly accessible via the A13 motorway in Switzerland, or via the A14 motorway in Austria.
+Vaduz is connected to Switzerland over the Rhine river by the Vaduz–Sevelen footbridge, or the Werdenberger-Binnenkanal bridge for motor vehicles, which was opened in 1975.
+Buses can be taken from Buchs, St. Gallen, Sevelen and Feldkirch into Vaduz.
+These buses typically run every 20 to 40 minutes and are operated by Liechtenstein Bus.

-Vaduz has no railway station as such and is not directly served by a railway line.
-Schaan-Vaduz is one of the four train stations serving Liechtenstein.
-It is located in the town of Schaan, a couple of kilometres north of Vaduz.
-It is owned by the Austrian Federal Railways (ÖBB).
-The station is served by eighteen regional, stopping trains per day, nine in each direction between Switzerland and Austria.
-It is situated on the international and electrified Feldkirch-Buchs line, between the station of in Buchs SG (in Switzerland) and the stop of Forst Hilti (in the northern suburb of Schaan).
+Schaan-Vaduz railway station, located in Schaan, is the closest railway station to Vaduz.
+The station is situated on the Feldkirch–Buchs railway, Liechtenstein's only railway line, and is served by the S2 of the Vorarlberg S-Bahn, which is operated by Austrian Federal Railways (ÖBB).
+It was opened on 24 October 1872 by agreement with Austria-Hungary and Switzerland.
+There have been attempts to expand the rail network to connect with Vaduz, though these have been unsuccessful.

 Education

-Vaduz has two primary schools, Äule Primary School, near the Vaduzer-Saal; and Ebenholz Primary School, near the University of Liechtenstein, which is also located in the city.
+Vaduz has two primary schools: Äule Primary School, near the Vaduzer-Saal; and Ebenholz Primary School, near the University of Liechtenstein, which is also located in the village.
 Both schools have the same secretariat and administration.
 The school assignments of children are largely determined by their street addresses.
 There are four kindergarten sites, of the Kindergarten Bartlegrosch, in Vaduz.

 Realschule Vaduz and Oberschule Vaduz are in the Schulzentrum Mühleholz II in Vaduz.
 Liechtensteinisches Gymnasium is also located in Vaduz.
 Realschule Schaan and Sportschule Liechtenstein are in nearby Schaan.